Data Visualization: Crafting Powerful, Evidence-Based Demonstratives

 Instructor:

-Merging her experience with both narrative and technical editing, she currently provides complex geospatial visual investigations for PCSO’s Investigative Operations Bureau and the State Attorney’s Office 6th Judicial Circuit using Adobe Premiere Pro.
+Angela Ellis is a Media Forensic Specialist with the Pinellas County Sheriff’s Office.
+She has been an editor for 25 years and she currently provides complex geospatial data visualizations for PCSO’s Investigative Operations Bureau and the State Attorney’s Office 6th Judicial Circuit using Adobe Premiere Pro.
+She also teaches LEVA’s beginner to advanced Premiere Pro for Forensic Media courses.

 Software and Equipment: